viresh-ratnakar/lufz/README.md

 JavaHash() of the key modulo 2000 (adding 2000 if negative), to find the shard index.
 Go through all entries in the shard (~100) and filter out those that do not have the exact same key.

+The exetLexicon.phindex array is just like the anagrams array, but is an index of the pronunciations.

 I wrote this code for use in the [Exet project](https://github.com/viresh-ratnakar/exet), which is a web app for